MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/python-code-examples-for-the-windows-store-submission-api.md

 ---
 author: mcleanbyron
 ms.assetid: 8AC56AAF-8D8C-4193-A6B3-BB5D0669D994
-description: Use the Python code examples in this section to learn more about using the Windows Store submission API.
+description: Use the Python code examples in this section to learn more about using the Microsoft Store submission API.
 title: Python sample - submissions for apps, add-ons, and flights ms.author: mcleans ms.date: 07/10/2017 ms.topic: article
 ms.prod: windows
 ms.technology: uwp
-keywords: windows 10, uwp, Windows Store submission API, code examples, python
+keywords: windows 10, uwp, Microsoft Store submission API, code examples, python
 ---

 # Python sample: submissions for apps, add-ons, and flights

-This article provides Python code examples that demonstrate how to use the [Windows Store submission API](create-and-manage-submissions-using-windows-store-services.md) for these tasks:
+This article provides Python code examples that demonstrate how to use the [Microsoft Store submission API](create-and-manage-submissions-using-windows-store-services.md) for these tasks:

 * [Obtain an Azure AD access token](#token)
 * [Create an add-on](#create-add-on)